cmmcleod/coriolis/README.md

 The Coriolis project was inspired by [E:D Shipyard](http://www.edshipyard.com/) and, of course, [Elite Dangerous](http://www.elitedangerous.com).
 The ultimate goal of Coriolis is to provide rich features to support in-game play and planning while engaging the E:D community to support its development.

 Coriolis was created for non-commercial purposes.
-It is not endorsed by nor reflects the views or opinions of Frontier Developments.
+Coriolis was created using assets and imagery from Elite: Dangerous, with the permission of Frontier Developments plc, for non-commercial purposes.
+It is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.

 ## Contributing

-Please [submit issues](https://github.com/cmmcleod/coriolis/issues), or better yet [pull requests](http://www.elitedangerous.com) for any corrections or additions to the database or the code.
+Please [submit issues](https://github.com/cmmcleod/coriolis/issues), or better yet [pull requests](https://github.com/cmmcleod/coriolis/pulls) for any corrections or additions to the database or the code.

 ### Feature Requests, Suggestions & Bugs